openstack-archive/tricircle/README.md

 default value is "RegionOne", we use it as the region for Tricircle; "Pod1" is the region set via POD_REGION_NAME, new configuration option introduced by Tricircle, we use it as the bottom OpenStack; "Pod2" is the region you set via REGION_NAME in node2, we use it as another bottom OpenStack.
+In node2, you also need to set KEYSTONE_REGION_NAME the same as REGION_NAME in node1, which is "RegionOne" in this example.
+So services in node2 can interact with Keystone service in RegionOne.
 - 2 Create pod instances for Tricircle and bottom OpenStack
 ```
 curl -X POST http://127.0.0.1:19999/v1.0/pods -H "Content-Type: application/json" \